JuliusHarms/rqc_adapter/README.md

 ### 3.3 Daily use

-## 4. How OJS concepts are mapped to RQC concepts
+## 4. How Janeway concepts are mapped to RQC concepts

 ## 5. Limitations